crossplane/crossplane/docs/quick-start.md

 kubectl --namespace default apply -f mysql.yaml
 ```

-In Crossplane cloud provider specific resources like the `CloudsqlInstance` we
+In Crossplane cloud provider specific resources like the `CloudSQLInstance` we
 created above are called _managed resources_.
 They're considered infrastructure,
 like a Kubernetes `Node` or `PersistentVolume`.
 Managed resources exist at the
 cluster scope (they're not namespaced) and let you specify nitty-gritty provider